ross-mckinney/epm-tracker/README.md

 - Note: I will describe how to install this software using the Anaconda Prompt, though any terminal should do.

 First, download the epm-tracker .zip file and extract its contents to a memorable location.
 Then, open an Anaconda Prompt (on Windows, search for Anaconda Prompt from the Start Menu), and navigate into the epm-tracker folder.
-Then, use conda to setup an environment that will contain all of the necessary python packages needed to use this software.
+Finally, use conda to setup an environment that will contain all of the necessary python packages needed to use this software.
 To do this, type the following into the Anaconda Prompt:

 ~~~bash
 conda env create -f environment.yml
 ~~~

-This will use the environment.yml file (located in the epm-tracker folder) to setup and environment called "epm".
+This will use the environment.yml file (located in the epm-tracker folder) to setup an environment called "epm".
 Once all of the required packages have finished downloading/installing, type the following into the Anaconda Prompt to activate the environment:

 On Windows: